Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

 Veteran membership (unbroken)

-Club members who had completed 25 consecutive years of membership, and were eligible for state pension, could claim Veteran Membership of the Club.
+Club members who had completed 15 (later changed to 25) consecutive years of membership could claim Veteran Membership of the Club.
+Eligibility for state pension also later added as a requirement.

 25 years unbroken membership of the Camping and Caravanning Club [CCC].
 Post 1983.
 Pin back.
 22.55mm x 22.65mm.
 Maker- Bromfield Sports/Shoreham by Sea